Hyperbolic models for CAT(0) spaces: Hyperbolicity and isometries

 \section{Hyperbolicity and isometries}

 In this section we begin establishing, for a CAT(0) space $X$, some of the properties of the spaces $X_L=(X,\dist_L)$ that mirror those of the curve graph.
-In Section~\ref{subsec:hyperbolicity}, we prove Theorem~\ref{ithm:hyperbolic}, namely that every $X_L$ is a hyperbolic quasigeodesic space, in the sense that every quasigeodesic triangle is thin.
+In Section~\ref{subsec:hyperbolicity}, we prove that every $X_L$ is hyperbolic (in the sense of the four-point condition).
 The strategy for this is to apply ``guessing geodesics'', Proposition~\ref{prop:guessing_geodesics}, to the CAT(0) geodesics of $X$.
-As there are different, non-equivalent, definitions of hyperbolicity for quasigeodesic spaces, we note in Proposition~\ref{prop:coarsely_injective} that $X_L$ is coarsely dense in its \emph{injective hull} $E(X_L)$ (Definition~\ref{def:injective}), which is a hyperbolic geodesic space.
 In Section~\ref{subsec:Ivanov}, we prove results on CAT(0) analogues of Ivanov's theorem, as discussed in Section~\ref{isubsec:ivanov}.